 After the download completes, navigate to the directory where the archive package has been downloaded, usually Downloads directories from your home, and issue the below commands to start installing Eclipse IDE.

 $ tar -xvf eclipse-inst-linux64.tar.gz $ cd eclipse-installer/ $ sudo ./eclipse-inst

 The new Eclipse Installer lists the IDE’s available to Eclipse users.
 You can choose and click on the IDE package you want to install.

 Next, choose the folder where you want Eclipse to be installed.

 Once the installation is finished you can now launch Eclipse.

 Snap is a software deployment and package management system to manage packages on Linux distribution, you can use snap to install Eclipse IDE on Ubuntu 18.04 or newer using the following commands.

 $ sudo apt install snapd $ sudo snap install --classic eclipse

-After install Eclipse, navigate to the Activities Overview and search for Eclipse and launch it…
+After installing Eclipse, navigate to the Activities Overview and search for Eclipse and launch it…

 That’s all!
 The latest version of Eclipse IDE is now installed in your system.
-Enjoy programming with Eclipse Photon.
+Enjoy programming with Eclipse IDE.